Mojang/minecraft-creator-tools/ProjectStructure.md

 # Project Structure

 Most logic source is located under the /app folder.
+Run `npm run all` to do a full build of the project.
 This application compiles to a web app (`npm run web` and/or `gulp webbuild`) and as NodeJS-compatible libraries (`gulp jsncorebuild`).
 Also, there is a small suite of tests (`npm run test`).

 ## Core Types: Carto, Project, and ProjectItem